koenbeuk/onthedrift/content/posts/scenario-tests/index.md

 }
 ```

 Imagine having to write a second test that ensures that the order got shipped out.
 It would be a whole lot of repetition to get to a basic state and then some additional assertion.
 Yes, you could and probably should wrap up some of the arrangement steps in helper methods but that will only save you soo much...
 (I was running into this exact same issue when testing a service manipulating and querying a [Gremlin](https://tinkerpop.apache.org/gremlin.html) enabled database.
-There was little use in properly unit testing that service since each query would need to be parsed by an actual Gremlin enabled database).
+There was little use in properly unit testing that service, since each query would need to be parsed by an actual Gremlin enabled database).

 If I was to 'hack' this Server in an afternoon, I would typically not bother testing it and rather just implement a console application that would then play our a Scenario and I would make use of `Console.WriteLine` and the debugger to ensure that things are working as expected.
 A typical example would look just like you'd expect: